duneroadrunner/SaferCPlusPlus/README.md

 ### Use cases

 The library was designed to help reduce or eliminate the potential for invalid memory accesses and data races in general C++ code.
 The general strategy is simply to substitute potentially unsafe C++ elements with compatible safe replacements from the library.
 The library does not impose any particular paradigm or code structure.
-(Though more modern coding styles that de-emphasize explicit use of iterators may be result in better performance.)
+(Though more modern coding styles that de-emphasize explicit use of iterators may result in better performance.)

 When a completed lifetime checker is/becomes available, some of the most used elements of the library (namely the "scope" pointer elements) will be rendered redundant.
 At the time of this writing (Aug 2018), it seems that it may still be some time before we arrive at that point.
 But when the time comes, code using the pointer/reference types in this library should, unlike "regular" C++ code, already be compliant with the restrictions that will be imposed by a completed lifetime checker.
 So you can think of the use of this library as a method of "future-proofing" your code for a time when it may become standard practice to automatically reject C++ code that isn't approved by the lifetime checker.